-Square for Retail’s basic reporting lets you know in minutes how much inventory is being moved, along with its corresponding sales value.
-This provides a quick overview of your inventory management system’s effectiveness and alerts you just in time to make corrections and adjustments when necessary.
+Square for Retail’s basic reporting lets you know in minutes how much inventory is being moved, along with corresponding sales values.
+This provides a quick overview of your inventory management system’s effectiveness, and alerts you just in time to make corrections and adjustments when necessary.

-With Square for Retail’s built-in reporting, you can see:
+With Square for Retail’s built-in reporting, you can see details such as:

 - Sales history

 - Sales trends

 Advanced reporting tools are available in Square for Retail’s Plus plan.
 In addition to vendor sales reports that help you create an efficient purchase strategy, you get valuable insights into your inventory and sales performance.
 You can track inventory value by item, along with any adjustments made, and filter reports according to adjustment type.

 - Inventory reporting by category

 - Automated cost of goods sold (COGS) report

 - Projected profit margin report

 - Vendor sales